Sentinal4D/cellshape/README.md

 The following steps assume that one already has point cloud representations of cells or nuclei.
 If you need to generate point clouds from 3D binary masks please go to [`cellshape-helper`](https://github.com/Sentinal4D/cellshape-helper).

 ### Downloading the dataset
 We suggest testing our code on the data contained in `SamplePointCloudData.zip`.
-Please download this from [here](https://sandbox.zenodo.org/record/1080300#.YsX7f3XMIaz) and unzip the contents into a directory of your choice.
+Please download the data and unzip the contents into a directory of your choice.
 We recommend doing this in your `~Documents/` folder.
 This is used as parameters in the steps below so please remember this path.
-This can be done in the terminal:
+Downloading and unzipping the data can be done in the terminal:
-1. Download with wget
+1. Download the data into the `Documents/` folder with wget
 ```bash
 cd ~/Documents
 wget https://sandbox.zenodo.org/record/1080300/files/SamplePointCloudDataset.zip
 ```
-2. Unzip with unzip:
+2. Unzip the data with unzip:
 ```bash
 unzip SamplePointCloudDataset.zip
 ```